big-andy-coates/classgraph_bug/README.md

 Demonstrates bug in [Class Graph](https://github.com/classgraph/classgraph) v4.8.143.

-The bug is only encountered when testing a Java Module, i.e. a module with a [module-info.java](src/main/java/module-info.java) file.
+The bug is only encountered when testing a Java Module, i.e. a module with a [module-info.java](src/main/java/module-info.java) file & when running from the module path.
+The latter is achieved via the `org.javamodularity.moduleplugin` Gradle plugin.

 ## To recreate the bug: